tyleraj93/odin-recipes/README.md

 # odin-recipes

-This is a project to set up for future projects as a template
+This is a project from "The Odin Project"
+Starts as my first project